thanks for stopping by

 WHAT WE DO

 Connect is a community-based non-profit.
 We partner with local fostering agencies, both public and private, and have created the resources of this organization based on the needs voiced by our city’s frontline caregivers.

 As of April 30, 2021, Illinois has 21,396 children in care, with 231 in Adams County.

 Available to any foster family

 A child can enter foster care at any time of the day or night.
-They often have nothing with them except the clothes on their back.
-This also means foster families can get a call at any time, often not having extra time to prepare for the child and age they'll be welcoming into their home.
+They often have nothing with them except the clothes on their backs.
+This also means foster families can get a call at any time, often not having extra time to prepare for the child and age they'll be welcoming into their homes.
 We want the children and families who receive your donations to know that they are truly valued, so we prefer that donations are in new or like new condition.
 It's especially helpful to us when donations are freshly washed and sorted by size and gender.
 This allows us more time to distribute to the children who need them.
 If you are in need of resources, call us!
 We would love to coordinate a time to show you around the closet or deliver essential items to your door.
 If we don't have what you need, we'll work with you to find it!